“ to prefer a cure perhaps strange to many to the certain death of the patient ”

-(Mandate of Frederick Augustus Duke of Saxony Against the Running About of the Dogs and the Hydrophobia in General and What is to do against it.
-Along with the annexes “Cause of the Hydrophobia of the Dogs and the Symptoms of such Rabies” and “Instruction How one has to behave in Case of a Bite of Rabid Dogs and How one can take Precautions against the Sad After-Effects”).
+(Mandate of Frederick Augustus Duke of Saxony Regarding the Provisions against the Running About and the Hydrophobia of Dogs.
+Along with the annexes “Cause of the Hydrophobia of the Dogs and the Symptoms of such Rabies” and “Instruction How one has to behave in Case of a Bite of Rabid Dogs and How one could take Precautions against the Sad After-Effects”).
 Published Dresden September 7, 1782.
 Ibid., Electoral Saxon Court-Printing, (1782).
 Fol.
 (13¾ × 8¼ in [34.8 × 21 cm]).
-With two vignettes in woodcut.
+With opening & closing vignettes in woodcut.
 12 ll.
-With the printed ducal signature along with the “L(oco) S(igilli)” mark and counter-signatures by George Wilhelm von Hopffgarten + the secretary Chr.
+With the printed ducal signature along with the “L(oco) S(igilli)” mark and counter-signatures by George Wilhelm von Hopffgarten & the secretary Chr.
 Gottlieb Kretzschmar in the same way.
 Stitched.
+Uncut.

 File number “Nom: 13.” by old hand on title. – Especially the main part in beautiful, large typography. – Wide-margined.